These simple, step-by-step instructions make it easy to create gorgeous IKEA Billy built-in bookshelves.

 Measure the distance between the ceiling and the tops of your vertical supports.
 (These should be at the lower edge of the top of the bookcases.)

 Cut mdf or plywood to fit this area.
 If you have a very long wall of bookcases like me, you may need to use a couple of pieces of wood for this.
-You will need to attach some wood boards to the ceiling for support, similar to how we did the sides.

-It would probably be a bit better to simply attach a couple of long boards along the ceiling instead of short pieces like I did, but mine is still quite secure.
+It would probably be a bit better to simply attach a couple of longboards along the ceiling instead of short pieces like I did, but mine is still quite secure.

-You want to be sure to attach these so they are even with the front of the bookcases and give a flat surface to attach the facing to.
-Your MDF or plywood will rest on top of the vertical supports and be nailed to the tops of the bookcases as well as the top to these wood pieces attached to the ceiling.
+Your MDF or plywood will rest on top of the vertical supports and be nailed to the tops of the bookcases as well as the top of these wood pieces attached to the ceiling.

 Finish the built ins with molding, caulk, and paint